udede11/Zk-RPC-Node-Automations/Q2/README.md

 This allows you to verify that the monitoring script correctly detects service failures, restarts the service, and sends notifications as expected.

-## Contributing

-Contributions to improve the monitoring system are welcome.
-Please submit pull requests or open issues to discuss proposed changes.

 ## License

 [MIT License](LICENSE)